Ashburton Clock Tower: Demolition of the tower (1946)

-In early 1944, the Post & Telegraph Department issued a statement advising that clock towers were to be removed from many Post Office buildings, including Ashburton.
+In early 1944, the Post & Telegraph Department issued a notice advising that clock towers were to be removed from many Post Office buildings, including Ashburton.
 The reason was because investigation of damage to buildings in recent earthquakes had shown that the towers had increased the level of damage.
 The statement noted that in almost all cases, the clocks and bells had been funded by communities, and would be handed back prior to demolition of the towers.

 In many towns in New Zealand, clock towers were a feature of the urban landscape, and a valued symbol of the community.
 There was strong opposition to the removal of the Ashburton Post Office clock tower, including a petition to Parliament presented in June 1945.

 In February 1946, the clock was dismantled and removed for storage, pending the demolition of the clock tower.
 There was a strong sense of loss in the community.

 Proposed war memorial clock tower

 In 1952, a design competition was held for a war memorial clock tower to be established in Baring Square.
 However, by June 1954, insufficient funds had been raised for the project and it was abandoned.